 The board was created to appease critics who thought power over the world’s largest social network and its 3.45 billion monthly users (including Facebook, Instagram and WhatsApp) was too concentrated in a group of Facebook executives, specifically Zuckerberg.
 However, critics say it outsources individual decisions without creating meaningful internal change and shields Facebook from responsibility for difficult decisions.

 Before this, the board has ruled on Facebook moderation decisions around blackface, threats of violence and covid-19 misinformation.
-It has now overturned Facebook’s decisions six times, upheld them three times, and was unable to complete a ruling once.
+As of its decision on Trump, it had overturned Facebook’s decisions six times, upheld them three times, and was unable to complete a ruling once.

-Trump will not be allowed back on Facebook immediately, and we likely won’t have a final decision about the length of his suspension for several months.
 Facebook first referred the decision to the board on Jan.
 21, saying Trump’s suspension would remain in place during deliberations.
 In addition to asking the board to rule on the ban, Facebook asked it for any “observations or recommendations” on how to handle other world leaders on the site.
+According to the rules it established when the board was set up, Facebook has 30-days to reply to recommendations.

 First a case has to be referred to the board, either by Facebook itself or through direct submissions from users who disagree with Facebook taking down their content or leaving someone else’s up.
 The board selects a panel of five of its members, including at least one person from the country where the case is based.
 They are not named publicly so they cannot be lobbied.
 Members have all gone through training for the job, which is not full time, and approach the decisions as precedent-setting legal cases, even though the process is not part of any legal system.